lindig/lua-ml/README.md

 by command-line options alone.
 This leads to the addition of configuration files which typically permit to assign strings, numbers and booleans to names.
 As the project matures, more flexibility is needed, for example some kind of name space to manage the ever increasing number of options.
-At this point most the design of most configuration files starts to break as it was never designed for this.
+At this point the design of most configuration files starts to break as it was never designed for this.